Residents of Lewis, Mason or Thurston County: Apply early for WA Cares. Join the interest list. Act Now.

 Powerful Tools for Caregivers

 Powerful Tools for Caregivers gives you the skills to take care of yourself while caring for someone else.
-By taking care of your own health and well-being, you become a better caregiver.
+By tending to your own health and well-being, you become a stronger caregiver.

 · Self-care tools to reduce personal stress